 Our focus on relationality is a deliberate move away from a critical interrogation of settler colonialism’s impact upon Indigenous peoples, or scholarship which speaks back to the settler state.
 Rather, our intention is to contrast and augment these approaches through an exploration of the social, legal and political conditions though which relations between Indigenous and settler peoples manifest.

 The collaboration is comprised of a core research team and a network of established scholars from a wide range of disciplines.
 Together, the ISRC undertake projects, produce publications, as well as host and facilitate public and institutional events and workshops, all of which engage with the challenges of Indigenous-settler relations.

 We are currently guided by three research priorities:

 - Economic Sovereignty

-If you are interested in finding out more, making use of our research services, or proposing a partnership project with us, please email your enquiry to email@example.com
+If you are interested in finding out more, making use of our research services, or proposing a partnership project with us, please email email@example.com.

 Subscribe to our fortnightly newsletter and stay up to date with the ISRC news, events and activities.
 Please enter your details on the subscription form.

-To find out more about the Wurundjeri peoples, please visit the Wurundjeri Tribe Council website.
+Guided by a place-based ethic, the ISRC is committed to developing the University’s relationship with Wurundjeri.
+To find out more about the Wurundjeri peoples, please visit the Wurundjeri Woi-wurrung Cultural Heritage Corporation website.